 The Best Pitching Velocity Program

 If you listen to any of the testimonials of those pitchers who added 5-10mph and went into the 90+mph range on the 3X Pitching Velocity Program you will hear most of them say that the most significant part of the 3X Pitching Velocity Program to increasing their pitching velocity was the combination of the med throws and Olympic Lifts.
-It isn’t that all of the other drills, lifts and exercises we perform in the 3X Pitching Velocity Program is NOT important because they all serve a purpose.
+It isn’t that all of the other drills, lifts, and exercises we perform in the 3X Pitching Velocity Program are NOT important because they all serve a purpose.
 It is that the med throws and Olympic Lifts produce the bigger gains.

 To learn more a the 3X Pitching Velocity Program, continue reading the site and signup